rin67630/Soft-Power-MPPT/Software/Configuration Instructions.md

 ### Credentials
 Enter here your Thinger credentials: user name, device password *not the web password*, device name, if different from "Soft-Power".
-- #define THINGER_USERNAME    "User"
+- #define THINGER_USERNAME    "SoftPower1"       // it is better not to change the username, unless you know what you do.
-- #define THINGER_CREDENTIALS "Device password"
+- #define THINGER_CREDENTIALS "Device password"  // this is the device password that matches the password that you defined in Thinger.io for your device.
 - #define THINGER_DEVICE HOST_NAME

 #### WiFi credentials
 If you already have successfully used your ESP device in your Wi-Fi network, you can skip that block, else...

-Comment "#define SMARTCONFIG" by putting two slashes at the beginning.
-Enter your Wi-Fi credentials
+Put two slashes in front of "#define SMARTCONFIG" (this comments out this line) Enter your Wi-Fi credentials
 Run the ESP unplugged from Soft-Power connected to an USB
 Compile and upload.